GFW4Fun/x-ui-pro/README.md

 - Compatible with Cloudflare
 - Auto SSL renewal (cronjob)
 - Auto-reload nginx and x-ui
-- Multi-domain and sub-domain support
 - Handle **WebSocket/GRPC/HttpUgrade** via **nginx**.
 - Multi-user and config via port **443**
-- Access to x-ui panel via nginx
-- Compatible with Debian 10+ and Ubuntu 20+
 - More security and low detection with nginx
 - Random 150+ fake template!